 There’s a Once Upon a Time in… Hollywood thread connecting this look and the previous, given that DiCaprio’s onscreen handyman spends five highly quotable minutes verbally and physically sparring with the film's depiction of Bruce Lee.

 This look is all jumpsuit, abs and hair.
-The latter might seem like the most incidental detail but actually gives the look its distinctive sixties feel – double down on this by plumping up the sides with a little volumising spray.
+The latter might seem like the most incidental detail but actually gives the look its distinctive sixties feel – double down on this by plumping up the sides with a little volumizing hairspray.

 Moving further down the face, we come to the hirsute look worn by Dwayne Johnson in Hercules.
-This is clearly somewhat dependant on genetics, and certainly not the sort of thing you can rustle up overnight, but easily attainable for any bearded gent wanting a Halloween look that's quick, simple and just the right degree of rugged.
+This is clearly somewhat dependent on genetics, and certainly not the sort of thing you can rustle up overnight, but easily attainable for any bearded gent wanting a Halloween look that's quick, simple and just the right degree of rugged.
+The trick to get this look is a great beard oil to keep everything looking luscious.
 The other key ingredient here is a lion's mane, but given the difficulty of both locating and overpowering an actual bog cat, some kind of soft-toy variant should do the job.